unjs/giget/README.md

 ### Arguments

 - **repo**: A uri describing provider, repository, subpath and branch/ref. (format is `[provider]:user/name[/path][#ref]`.)
-- **dst**: A relative or absolute path where to extract the repository. (if not provider, name of repo will be used as directory name in current working directory.)
+- **dir**: A relative or absolute path where to extract the repository. (if not provider, name of repo will be used as directory name in current working directory.)

 ### Examples